Product Sale Payments on the Go

 The Girl Scouts of Western New York offers a mobile payment device for the Magazine & Munchies and the Cookie programs.
 Troops who are interested in participating will have the opportunity to accept credit cards as payment.

 The Sage Mobile Card Reader works on iPhones, iPads, or Android-powered smartphones and tablets that have a data plan.
 It's convenient to use any time or any where and is highly secure.
 The cost is $20 per unit, which is what is paid to SAGE.

 Here's how it works:

-If the sale is authorized, the funds are transmitted electronically from your customer's bank to your bank and a receipt is emailed to your customer.
+- If the sale is authorized, the funds are transmitted electronically from your customer's bank account to your troop's bank account.
+A receipt is emailed to your customer.

-The Girl Scout Troop gets a record of the sale, but no data is stored in the phone.
+- The Girl Scout troop receives a record of sale, but no data is stored in the phone.

-Troops will be responsible for purchasing the device.
-Transaction fees will be covered by the Girl Scouts of Western New York council during the product sale timeline.
+- Troops will be responsible for purchasing the device.
+The transaction fees will be covered by the Girl Scouts of Western New York council during the product sale timeline.
 (View the Cookie Program timeline here or the QSP timeline here.)

 - "For the first time ever, we'll be able to say yes to credit cards and process payments quickly right on our phones.
-And now that people can pay by credit card, it will make it easier to buy a bundle of product and donate product as well."
+It made it easy for our customers to buy a bundle of product and donate product as well."

 - "One troop reported selling 20% more than they did from a previous year at the same direct sale location.
 A customer at our direct sale started to take out cash to buy two items.
 We told her that she could use a credit card to pay for them.
 She ended up buying seven more items because she was able to use her credit card."